carver/pyHTM/README.markdown

 -
 * Near Term
   * Build diagnostic UI tools to show network state
-  * Confirm correctness of algorithm (as defined by Numenta)
+  * Confirm correctness of algorithm (as defined by Numenta) <-- currently
 * Medium Term
   * Build showcase of effectiveness on both trivial and real-world data
   * Serialize network state to disk to pause & continue